Eugenech1988/games-app/README.md

 Also, we need to use localStorage to store state of APP.

-So one thing is that we don't need next.js this time because all af components needs to be client so we can yous react.

-For fetching we used axios.
+For fetching we used axios, not controlled with react query or RTK query for now.

 For tabs, we used react-tabs instead react-router this time because we don't need it.